Table of Contents

 You can use a fake/different name if you are not comfortable using your real name to raise awareness around HIV or join online HIV support groups (Maria has started two very successful support groups on Facebook in English and Spanish)

 Becoming a successful social media activist requires a lot of time and dedication, but it does not pay!
 You have to be willing to volunteer your time!

 Sometimes it is easier to get active by joining an existing group or social media campaign than trying to start a new one.
 I am always willing to share my advice or knowledge with people when they have questions around what might be the best fit for them.

-When you are reaching an international audience, it is helpful to share news and information in different languages and from different parts of the world.
+When you are reaching an international audience, it is helpful to share news and information in different languages and from different parts of the world

-I have been an activist for almost 13 years, but only using social media for the last 2 years.
-However, with social media, I have been able to do more and reach more people around the world in the past 2 years than in all those previous years combined!
+I have been an activist for almost 13 years, but only using social media for the last two years.
+However, with social media, I have been able to do more and reach more people around the world in the past two years than in all those previous years combined!
 Even though it can be a beast, and take a lot of time and passion, social media is here to stay.
 It is something wonderful that I didn't have when I was diagnosed over 20 years ago.
-You can make so many friends with people that are in the same situation as you, as well as obtain important information instantly.
+You can make so many friends with people that are in the same situation as you, as well as obtain important information instantly."

 You can connect with Maria via Facebook, Twitter, YouTube or the Facebook group "International People with HIV/AIDS and the people who love us"

 There are many websites that offer "how-to" webinars on using various social media tools, several of which are free of charge.
 Some of The Well Project's favorite resources are Non-Profit Tech 2.0 and Google for Non-Profits.
 Please also see the additional resources on this page.